sanchda/sanchda.github.io/_posts/2025-04-06-appending_a_bit_in_pieces.md

 | page_size   | Chunk size is a multiple of this, plus we need to know it for mmap |
 | chunk_size  | Defines how much to grow the file when needed |

+The really important thing to look at here is the `cursor` and the `chunk_size`, since these define a lot of the downstream dynamics.

 #### Cursing
-This use of an atomic integer as a means of atomically taking a contiguous position is
+This use of an integer as a means of atomically taking a contiguous position is something of a pattern in shared-memory coordination.
+That doesn't exactly make it well-known outside of a niche field.
+Let's break it down.

 Initially, suppose the log file looks like this:
 ```